At first glance, Cashback Research looks like a legit survey site that is free to join.

 I think it is pretty clear by now that Cashback Research is NOT a survey site I am excited about.
 That does not mean it is not legit but just that I think there are so many other better options.

-But let’s sum up the pros and cons to give you a better overview before deciding for yourself.
+But let’s finish this review by summing up the pros and cons to give you a better overview before deciding for yourself if you want to join or not.

 - Honest about the earning opportunities